12 Unfailing Press Release Writing Rules to Instantly Achieve Excellent Online Exposure

 Address The Right Distribution List:

 The right addressees and the proper distribution list are crucial for the success of your press release.
-Either: use contacts you already have at regional or national daily newspapers or the trade press relevant to your sector.
-Or: you can use the PRnob service.
-We send your press releases to press distribution lists or directly to journalists and publish the release on our portals from your specific subject areas.
-You can easily add your contacts to our press distribution list.
+Either use contacts you already have at regional or national daily newspapers or the trade press relevant to your sector, or use the PRnob service.

 Write Precisely